Kane County assistance programs.

 Hesed House - PADS (Public Action to Deliver Shelter), Inc. and Aurora Soup Kitchen may provide food and short term housing to the needy.
 In addition to meals and food for the homeless and low income, the non-profit may have a transitional housing program, counseling and employment assistance.
 659 South River Street, Aurora, IL 60506.
 Call (630) 897-2156.

-Family Resource Centers are located in Kane County.
-These are the locations to contact for information on public assistance and government aid.
-They administer programs that are funded by the federal government and the Illinois Department of Human Services.
+Kane County DHS (Department of Human Services) processes public assistance programs.
+The Family Resource Centers are located in Kane County.
+They help the working poor, disabled, seniors, and unemployed among others.
+These are the locations to contact for information on public assistance and government aid, including LIHEAP applications in Illinois.
+They administer programs that are funded by the federal government as well as the Illinois Department of Human Services.

 Numerous services are available at a center.
 Low income families can apply for items such as SNAP food stamps or energy bill assistance.
 Health care needs can be met by Medicaid or other government health care.
 Additional resources include cash assistance/TANF, low income housing and more.
+There are also assisted living centers and senior care.
 Read Kane County public assistance.

 Aurora Township offers General Assistance.
 This is only an option for people who are not qualified for other state of Illinois or federal government assistance programs.
 Rent and utility funding is available.
 Case managers can also refer residents to other information and regional community services.
 A goal is to help people meet their basic needs.
 A focus is also on the unemployed.
 Dial (630) 897-8777